 Applicants may wish to note that the majority of students on part-time degree programmes are members of Kellogg College and most of the tutors and lecturers are Fellows of the College.
 Kellogg is dedicated to graduate part-time students and has developed a unique expertise in attending to the intellectual, social, IT and welfare needs of part-time, mature graduate students.
 The College is based a short distance from the Department on the Banbury Road.

 Registered students receive an Oxford University card, valid for one year at a time, which acts as a library card for the Departmental Library at Rewley House and provides access to the unrivalled facilities of the Bodleian Libraries which include the central Bodleian, major research libraries such as the Sackler Library, Taylorian Institution Library, Bodleian Social Science Library, and faculty libraries such as English and History.
 Students also have access to a wide range of electronic resources including electronic journals, many of which can be accessed from home.
 Students on the course are entitled to use the Library at Rewley House for reference and private study and to borrow books.
 More information about the Continuing Education Library can be found at the Bodleian website.

 The University card also provides access to facilities at Oxford University Computing Service (OUCS), 13 Banbury Road, Oxford.
 Computing facilities are available to students in the Students' Computing Facility in Rewley House and at Ewert House.

-Read some of our Student Spotlights to find out how others have used their Oxford DPhil for further study, career progression or personal enrichment.
+Discover how others have used their Oxford DPhil for further study, career progression or personal enrichment.